Bus Route Information

 - Wear bright colored clothing, to increase visibility to motorists.

-- When waiting for the bus–stand at least then (10) feet from the edge of the roadway whenever possible.
+- When waiting for the bus–stand at least ten (10) feet from the edge of the roadway whenever possible.

 - Never stand in the road/street!!

-- Never walk towards a moving school bus–wait for the bus to stop and for the doors to open
+- Never walk towards a moving school bus–wait for the bus to stop and for the doors to open, your driver will indicate it is safe to cross the street and board the bus

 - Respect other people’s property and be respectful and courteous to other people waiting at the bus stop.